Skip to main content

 Range of a Function

 The range is the set of all possible output values (y-values) that the function can produce.
-It corresponds to the vertical extent of the graph and includes all y-values that the function attains.
+On a graph, it corresponds to the vertical extent of the curve.
+Determining the range involves identifying the lowest and highest points on the graph along the y-axis.

 Recommended video: